Cat Hair Allergy

 And more often in spring and autumn.
 At least twice a week, ideally using a vacuum cleaner with a pet hair attachment.
 If there’s no fur lying around, you’re less likely to have an allergic reaction.
 The litter tray should also be thoroughly cleaned.

-• Washing: hands and clothes
+• Wash your hands and clothes often

 After petting: wash your hands.
 Thoroughly.
 Otherwise, you might accidentally touch your face and your eyes will begin to water straight away.
 You can also get “fluff balls” to catch the hair off your clothing.
 You simply put them in the washing machine with your laundry (may not work with delicate fabrics).

-• Bedroom and couch: animal-free zones
+• Bedroom and couch are animal-free zones